 Parent requesting device stay at school

-In the instance where a parent requests that a device stay at school they must fill out a device storage request form and submit the form to either the 9th-10th Grades Office or 11th-12th Grades Office.
+In the instance where a parent requests that a device stay at school they must fill out a device storage request form and submit the form to the main office.
 Upon administrator approval and available storage space the student will bring the computer and charger to the building Technology Help Desk in the Learning Center.
 The computer and charger will be stored at the Technology Help Desk and will be available for the student to pick up each day before their first class.
 The computer will need to be returned to the Technology Help Desk by 3:45 p.m. each afternoon.

 Care of the School-Issued Computer